tilburgsciencehub/website/content/building-blocks/configure-your-computer/statistics-and-computation/matlab.md

 ---
 title: "Set up MATLAB"
 description: "MATLAB is a high-level programming language and an environment for numerical computation and visualization"
-keywords: "Matlab, software, installation, configuration, statistics"
+keywords: "Matlab, software, install, configuration, statistics"
 #date: 2020-11-11T22:02:51+05:30
 draft: false
 #weight: 6